po3rin/img2circle/README.md

 ## Try this on Web

-you enabled to try here !! (developed by Go + Wasm)
+you are enabled to try here !! (developed by Go + Wasm)

 https://po3rin.github.io/img2circle/web/